-Under MiFID II, details of transactions are to be made public as close to real time as technically possible, within one minute for equity and equity-like instruments and fifteen minutes for non-equity instruments.
+Under MiFID II, details of transactions are made public as near to real-time as technically possible; within one minute for equity and equity-like instruments, and 15 minutes for non-equity instruments.
 TRADEcho operates as an Approved Publication Arrangement (APA), applying relevant deferrals to provide the market with a clear and concise tape of your trades.
 Trades are published across all asset classes in line with the regulatory reporting timeframes.
 Deferred publication may be authorised for certain trades that would expose liquidity providers to undue risk.

 TRADEcho lite provides firms with limited trade reporting requirements with the tools to meet their pre and post-trade reporting obligations under MiFID II in an efficient manner.
 The lightweight service has been designed for firms looking for a cost-efficient solution to meet their MiFID II transparency obligations.
 The service covers all MiFID II asset classes and is accessible over the internet, allowing firms to manually report trades directly via the TRADEcho portal.